 A place of orbital habitation like the International Space Station can not operate without regular traffic to and from the station.
 We can observe two types of spacecraft in the immidiate vicinity of the ISS, manned ships like the Soyuz and unmanned cargo ships.
 There are several types of cargo craft in rotation so these offer the best chances for observation.
-In most cases these spacecraft are in docked position when we observe the ISS, in some rare opportunities we can see the two spacecraft separated.
+In most cases cargocraft are in docked position when we observe the ISS, in some rare opportunities we can see cargo vehicle and space station separated.
 Docked Soyuz or Progress capsules are sometimes well visible in high resolution images, depending on conditions like the location of the docked spacecraft, obstructions by other elements of the station, the observing angle, the illumination angle and of course the image quality.
 In good seeing it is possible to see a Progress or Soyuz vehicle without too much trouble when it is docked at the aft end of the Zvezda module.
-In contrast, when a capsule is docked at an Earth facing port, it is harder to recognize as we look at the short axis, and it is almost completely invisible when it is docked at a zenith-(upward facing) port of the station, it is only visible from a certain (mostly lower) observing angle.
+In contrast, when a capsule is docked at an Earth facing port, it is harder to recognize as we look at the short axis, and when it is docked at a zenith-(upward facing) port of the station, it is only visible from a certain (mostly lower) observing angle.

-When a cargo ship is on its way to the space station it can be observed as a fainter object in the same trajectory in the sky.
+When a cargo ship is on its way to a space station it can be observed as a (much) fainter object in the same trajectory in the sky.
 Its brightness depends a lot on the type of spacecraft and the illumination.
 The retired European Automated Transfer Vehicle (ATV), as shown in the photo above, was in most cases a reasonable bright object while on the other hand a Progress can be pretty dim and a Cygnus can even be dimmer.
-Photography of these cargo craft in solo flight can be realized with the same imaging technique as required in general for smaller artificial satellites in low Earth orbit.
+Photography of these cargo craft in solo flight can be realized with the same imaging technique as generally used for smaller artificial satellites in low Earth orbit.
 Sometimes there is a chance to observe a cargo ship or a Soyuz shorty after launch and in the hours after the launch the spacecraft can often be seen in a lower orbit then that of its destination.
 This offers chances to acquire more detailed views although the higher angular speed of the lower orbit introduces other difficulties.
 In rare occasions it is possible to capture manned or unmanned traffic in one image with the space station while the two spacecraft are still separated. (see chapter HTV).

-The Progress is the classic ISS cargocraft operated by Roscosmos.
+The Progress is the classic ISS cargocraft operated by Roscosmos in Russia.
 This is the unmanned version of the Soyuz spacecraft and looks basically the same.
 For ground-based imagery it can be interesting to note that the neck between the fuel compartment and the pressurized forward module is a bit thinner on the Soyuz then on the Progress.
 This would theoretically increase the chance to resolve the different modules on the Soyuz.
 Progress cargocraft are in flight since January 1978 when it made its maiden flight to the Salyut 6 space station.
 I was able to photograph different Progress ships, on their way to the ISS, during re-docking actions, or after undocking.
 On September 3, 2010, I took images of the Progress M-06M.
-In March 1019, I processed images of this imaging session that remained untouched until then.
-This would become one of my best spacecraft images so far.
+In March 2019, I processed frames of this imaging session that remained untouched until then.
+The result below is in fact one of my best spacecraft images so far.
 The resolution achieved, is clearly beyond the resolution that is generally expected from a manually tracked 10 inch telescope.

-Left: The Progress M-06M photographed on September 3, 2010 and processed in 2019.
+Left: The Progress M-06M cargo craft photographed on September 3, 2010 and processed in 2019.
 Right: Model for comparison.
 The spherical section on top contains the actual cargo

 The Dragon cargocraft from the private company SpaceX has become in recent years a grateful object to observe.
 I succeeded in resolving the shape of the capsule and some unidentified contrast structures several times.
 Due to a lack of spectacular detail in the Dragon, it's difficult to obtain really interesting detail such as is the case with the Dragon's rocket upper stage were it is possible to capture the rocket engine. (see page Rocket Stages and Rocket Engines).
 Due to the Earth-faced docking-location at the ISS, the Dragon is also no easy object to photograph when it is docked.
 So far I did not succeed to photograph the solar panels of the Dragon spacecraft but these often form a special difficulty due to an unfavorable observing/illumination angle.
 However, most solar panels are relatively easy to photograph if the angle and the illumination is favorable.